Skip to content

 • Checks for ralph binary prerequisite

-• Maps credentials from config to environment variables
+• Resolves per-member credentials from keyring or environment variables

 • Discovers member workspaces

-• Launches ralph run -p PROMPT.md as background process per member
+• For standard members: launches ralph run -p PROMPT.md as background process

-• Records PIDs in state.json with atomic writes
+• Records PIDs and mode (brain/ralph) in state.json with atomic writes

 • Verifies processes alive after 2 seconds